 COVID-19 has presented a tremendous challenge for Saint Ignatius High School to balance our mission of providing an academically rigorous, Catholic, Jesuit education along with the health and safety recommendations of leading healthcare experts.
-A team of administrators and faculty worked diligently so that our students and teachers could return to the classroom.
+Due to a rise in the number of positive cases, we are pivoting to virtual learning beginning Monday, November 16.

 Find what you're looking for right here.
 Our resource pages for Students, Parents and Alumni serve as a portal to the tools, news and resources you need.